Joan Mondale: Political life

 In 1964, Walter Mondale replaced Hubert Humphrey as a U.S. Senator, serving until 1976, when Democratic presidential candidate Jimmy Carter selected him as his running-mate in his successful bid for the Presidency.

-Joan Mondale then became Second Lady, succeeding Happy Rockefeller, during her husband's term as vice president from 1977 to 1981, and was succeeded by Barbara Bush.
+Joan Mondale then became Second Lady, succeeding Happy Rockefeller, during her husband's term as vice president from 1977 to 1981.
+She and her husband also became the first Second Lady and vice president to live at Number One Observatory Circle.
+She was succeeded as Second Lady by Barbara Bush.

-Joan Mondale was a supporter of the Equal Rights Amendment and often lended her support publicly to the cause.
+Joan Mondale was a supporter of the Equal Rights Amendment and often lent her support publicly to the cause.

 Out of office during Ronald Reagan's first term as president, Walter Mondale won the Democratic presidential nomination in 1984.
-As a prospective First Lady, Joan Mondale told Maureen Dowd of The New York Times that she would not talk about recipes or clothes during the campaign, but when her husband's political opponents took issue with this, costing him votes, she published The Mondale Family Cookbook, with recipes including Fettucine à la Pimento Mondale, and declared that she was a "traditional wife and mother and supporter".
+As a prospective First Lady, Joan Mondale told Maureen Dowd of The New York Times that she would not talk about recipes or clothes during the campaign, but when her husband's political opponents took issue with this, costing him votes, she published The Mondale Family Cookbook, with recipes including Fettucine à la Pimiento Mondale, and declared that she was a "traditional wife and mother and supporter".

 Walter Mondale lost the election, and the Mondales returned to Minnesota, where they lived until his term as U.S. Ambassador to Japan from 1993 to 1996, after which he resumed his Minneapolis-based law practice.